University of South Florida

 Office: CPR 221

-Phone: (813) 974 2595
+Phone: (813) 974-2595

-Fax: (813) 974 6455
+Fax: (813) 974-6455

-Having been a typical graduate student and then junior scholar, my substantive interests within sociology have shifted considerably over the years: from conversational structures to lived experience, from gender to urban neighborhoods, from deviance to disasters.
-Like most colleagues, I have arrived at my current research topics by taking the long road, and I’m looking forward to do some more traveling in the future.
-However, what has remained constant throughout my scholarly journey so far is my fascination with learning, applying, and further developing interpretive—or what some call "symbolic interactionist"—theories , and a lingering curiosity about qualitative, and especially ethnographic, research methods.
+Having been a typical graduate student and junior scholar, my substantive interests within sociology have shifted considerably over the years: from conversational structures to lived experience, from gender to urban neighborhoods, from deviance to disasters.
+Like most colleagues, I have arrived at my current research topics by taking the long road, and I’m looking forward to some more traveling in the future.
+However, what has remained constant throughout my scholarly journey is my fascination with learning, applying, and further developing interpretive—or what some call "symbolic interactionist"—theories , and a lingering curiosity about qualitative, and especially ethnographic, research methods.
 These related perspectives have always been my sociological home, long before I discovered "home" as an actual research topic.

 Ph.D.,University of California - Los Angeles, 2003